hello-planet/flamegraph/README.md

 ```

-We can get the output of a complete program stack traces sampling profile.
+We can get the output of a complete program sampling profile of stack traces .

 ![pprof](data/pprof.png)